Page 232 - SUMMARIES OF GIOVANNI BOCCACCIO’S DECAMEON : A Visionary Journey In 100 Stories And 100 Etchings By Petru Russu

 A DYNAMIC BLEND OF ABSTRACT

-COLOR CONTRASTS SYMBOLIZES gesture of gratitude, Titus gives Gisippus his sister in marriage and
+COLOR CONTRASTS SYMBOLIZES In a final act of gratitude and love, Titus offers Gisippus his sister in

 DEEP FRIENDSHIP AND SACRIFICE.

-shares his wealth, ensuring their families are united.
+marriage and shares his wealth, ensuring that their friendship is not only

 THE FLUID FORMS REFLECT